randomstuff/soxidizer/README.md

 * Serve your local web applications (or other services) over Unix domain sockets (UDS).
 * Give them a nice name such as `http://myapp.foo.localhost` (instead of `http://localhost:9405`).
 * Other users on the system cannot access your local applications.
-* Works with Firefox (with [FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)) only.
+* Works with Firefox (with [FoxyProxy Standard](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)) only.

 **How:**
 Soxidizer is [SOCKS5](https://datatracker.ietf.org/doc/html/rfc1928) proxy which can listen on a [Unix domain socket](https://man7.org/linux/man-pages/man7/unix.7.html) and connects to Unix domain sockets.
-Firefox (with some help from [FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)) can talk to this SOCKS proxy over the Unix domain socket for a some chosen domain names (eg `*.foo.localhost`).
+Firefox (with some help from [FoxyProxy Standard](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)) can talk to this SOCKS proxy over the Unix domain socket for a some chosen domain names (eg `*.foo.localhost`).